Skip to Main Content

 English Language Learners

-There is a growing population of students in the area in which English is not the language spoken in the home.
-This can make it difficult for the student to understand the information given in the classroom.
+There is a growing population of students in the area where English is not the language spoken at home.
+This can make it difficult for students to understand the information presented in the classroom.
 We are here to help!
 Please call our TESOL teacher, Debbie Erwin, at 937-743-8601 or by email at derwin@franklincityschools.com

 McKinney-Vento Act Key Provisions